aws-observability/aws-o11y-recipes/README.md

 ### Local preview

-In order to locally preview the recipes site you need to have MkDocs installed.
+In order to locally preview the recipes site you need to have MkDocs installed:

 * Make sure to upgrade pip installer
 ```